Renaissance Florence vs Silicon Valley: Entropy & Innovation

 Innovation Density Analysis

-The per capita analysis potentially exposes the scale of underperformance:
+The per capita analysis exposes the scale of underperformance within the electromagnetic voxel lattice constraints:

 - Florence: 3.9 innovators per 10,000 people